Mostly every professional or college game, we see a player catch the football and take a knee in the end zone.

 Now that we’re familiar with the rule let’s snap back to the clip…

 The South Carolina State returner catches the football in the safe zone (the end zone).
 All he has to do for it to become a valid touchback is either

 B. Run out of the end zone

-He unfortunately chooses C, throw the ball backwards toward the referee.
+He, unfortunately, chooses C, throws the ball back toward the referee.

 As noted in the video, this is also a great job by the referee letting the ball drop and continuing play, not just calling it a touchback on the kickoff automatically.

-Big credit to the Clemson Tigers (as well as the Clemson coaching staff) for running all 110 yards to finish out this play.
+Big credit to the Clemson Tigers (and the Clemson coaching staff) for running all 110 yards to finish out this play.
 We often see players on kickoff start to jog when they see a touchback is going to take place.

-The Clemson player is able to get all the way down the field and jump on the ball for a touchdown.
+The Clemson player can get all the way down the field and jump on the ball for a touchdown.
 Quite possibly the easiest touchdown Clemson will score in their program history!